mosi-arch/research/MarketMakers/readme.md

 ### FAQ
 - **Has it possible to automate all these types**?
 Yes
 - **Why are other types (except AMM) not used in the blockchain market**?
-No one writes decentralized code for them.
-(Supply and Demand)
+No one writes decentralized code for them. <sub>(Supply and Demand)</sub>
 - **Some uses for other types**?
-A market/marketing/sales plan can be created using other types for NFTs in 2024.
+A market/marketing/sales plan can be created using other types for NFTs in/after 2024.